patricks-js/simplified-payment-api/README.md

 - **Dependency Injection**: For flexible and testable components.
 - **SOLID Principles**: Applied throughout to ensure maintainability.

-## Performance and Scalability

-- **Caching**: Using **Redis** for caching recent transactions and statistics.
-- **Asynchronous Processing**: Queue-based notification handling to manage retries for failed notifications.
-- **Horizontal Scalability**: Designed to scale by adding more instances.
-- **Performance Metrics**: Average response time is under 100ms for key operations.

 ## CI/CD

 The repository includes a GitHub Actions workflow for: